dvadell/kantox-cashier/README.md

 ```

 > [!NOTE]
-> These last instructions, "Run Phoenix", comes from the top of my head.
+> These last instructions, "Run Phoenix", come from the top of my head.
 It's a normal phoenix project.
 Please be creative :)

 6. Go to http://localhost:4000/